zyx-db/rs-interpreter/README.md

 This repo contains my code I wrote following along with [Crafter Interpreters](http://craftinginterpreters.com/).
 Namely, the first half with the tree walking-interpreter.

 Currently working through chapter 6, with the error handling.
+I also need to implement the printing, to verify the correctness.